standard-for-public-code/standard-for-public-code/criteria/continuous-delivery.md

 * Involve management as well as developers and designers as early in the process as possible and keep them engaged throughout development of your policy
 * Make sure there are also automated tests set up for policy documentation
 * Fix policy documentation promptly if it fails a test
-* Make sure the code reflects any changes to the policy (see Maintain version control)
+* Make sure the code reflects any changes to the policy (see [Maintain version control](version-control-and-history.md))

 ## Management: what you need to do

 * Make sure to test with real end-users as quickly and often as possible
-* Procure consultancy services that deliver small parts very often in stead of large parts at once
+* Procure consultancy services that deliver small parts very often instead of large parts less frequently
 * After a large failure, encourage publication of incident reports and public discussion of what was learned

 ## Developers and designers: what you need to do